Reasons You Need It In Your Daily Regimen

 Ginseng should be incorporated into your diet for many reasons.
-Ginseng benefits include its ability to improve mood and memory, its cancer-fighting properties, its energy-boosting properties, its ability to help strengthen the cardiovascular system, and even the prevention of diabetes.
+Ginseng benefits include its ability to improve mood and memory and its cancer-fighting properties.
+It also has energy-boosting properties and is known for its ability to help strengthen the cardiovascular system, and even the prevent diabetes.

-For well over 2,000 years, ginseng has been an indispensable herb found in most apothecaries across Asia, often used to remedy various ailments and health conditions.
-An important component of Chinese medicine and utilized by Native Americans in North America, ginseng benefits have been consistently proven, as has its effectiveness in healing a wide variety of ailments.
+For well over 2,000 years, ginseng has been an indispensable herb found in most apothecaries across Asia.
+Often, it’s used to remedy various ailments and health conditions.
+An important component of Chinese medicine and utilized by Native Americans in North America.
+Ginseng benefits have been consistently proven, as has its effectiveness in healing a wide variety of ailments.

 There are numerous species of ginseng, chief among them being Panax ginseng, found in China and Korea; Panax japonicum, found in Japan; and Panax quinquefolium, native to North America.
-Another similar plant, Eleutherococcus senticosus, also known as Siberian ginseng or Eleuthero, is not actually related to true ginseng but exhibits many of the same benefits and healing properties.
+Another similar plant, Eleutherococcus senticosus, also known as Siberian ginseng or Eleuthero.
+This is not actually related to true ginseng but exhibits many of the same benefits and healing properties.
 For our purposes, we will focus on the most commonly used American and Chinese/Korean species.

 Ginseng is a perennial herb that grows best in moist, rich soil in mature hardwood forests.
 The total time from seed to maturation may be several years, and its market value is quite substantial, ranging from $300-$1,000 per pound of dried root.
 Once found in high concentrations across North America, it is now more difficult to wild harvest, due to its status as an endangered or protected species in some states.
 “American ginseng was added to the Convention on the International Trade of Endangered Species (CITES treaty) in the 1970’s to help ensure that the harvest and sale of ginseng roots would not be detrimental to the survival of the species,” says Tanner Filyaw, Non-Timber Forest Products Manager for the non-profit Rural Action.